 If you’re a creator who builds and sells either physical or digital products, using your existing Patreon members to make sales is a great extra.

-We talked about community above, but building a community space for your patrons to join, or maybe even upselling a community membership is a great way to give your patrons access and extra value.
+We talked about community above, but building a community space for your patrons to join that lives on a platform like Mighty Networks, or maybe even upselling a community membership is a great way to give your patrons access and extra value.

 Another way that many creators choose to add extras for their members is through an event.
 You could choose to sell tickets at a discount to members or give them first or special access.
 And whether the event is a series of speakers, a lesson that you lead, or a performance, you can use it to expand your reach and your income potential.